ruchee/vimrc/vimfiles/bundle/vim-csharp/README.md

 Passing Parameters to :make
 ===========================

 You can pass parameters to :make which will in turn pass them to MsBuild.
-This is useful for passing a variety of options, incluing a custom target for testing:
+This is useful for passing a variety of options, including a custom target for testing:

 ```
 :MsProjFile build.proj